Schedule: Apr 30, 2025

 Geologist Dr. Jon Riedel eats, sleeps, and breathes glaciers.
 They are high, hard-to-reach, and hard to study.
 Keepers of the Beat follows Jon and his work studying glaciers and climate change at North Cascades National Park.

-Square Root Academy West African drumming lesson 2.
+Square Root Academy the art of mindfulness lesson 2.

 Shows presented by Elk Grove USD